 - Keep cars locked when parking on or near university property

 For your safety and security, room locks are changed following the report of a lost key.
-There is a $180.00 charge per core (If you are in a suite you will be charged for all doors being re-core) each time you lose a key.
-In the event you find yourself locked out of your room, lockouts will be $5 after the first 2.
+There is a $350.00 charge per core (If you are in a suite you will be charged for all doors being re-core) each time you lose a key.
+In the event you find yourself locked out of your room, lockouts will be $25 after your first.

 Laundry facilities are conveniently located in every building.
 Laundry services are covered in your residence hall room cost, providing our students with unlimited washing and drying.
 Most laundry rooms are furnished with folding tables.
 Washers and Dryers are also enabled with a Laundry Alert system that provides real-time information for when your loads are done.
 Ask your Resident Assistant for information on accessing Laundry Alert.